Keep in Touch

 March 2016

-We were thrilled to hear from Fiji Field Representative Pettine Simpson that the new building withstood category-5 Cyclone Winston with no damage.
-In fact, more than half of the village’s residents were able to use the building as a shelter during the storm.
+We were thrilled to hear from field representative Pettine Simpson that the new building withstood category-5 Cyclone Winston with no damage.
+In fact, more than half of the village’s residents used the building as a shelter during the storm.

 Read more